Ravindra Pinge

-Ravindra Pinge (Devanagari: रवींद्र पिंगे; 13 March 1926 – 17 October 2008) was a Marathi writer.
+Ravindra Pinge (13 March 1926 – 17 October 2008) was a Marathi writer.

+Early life

-His family hailed from Upale-Prindavan area near Kharepatan, in the Konkan region of Maharashtra, India.
+Ravindra family hailed from Upale-Prindavan area near Kharepatan, in the Konkan region of Maharashtra, India.
 Though he grew up in Mumbai, his writings depicted his love for Konkan.
 He retired as an official at All India Radio.

 Both his parents were teachers, and he claimed that it created in him a soft corner for the profession of teachers.
 He had a son named Sambaprasad Pinge and a daughter named Chitra Pinge (Now Chitra Wagh).
 He was loosely associated with Socialist Party while growing up in Mumbai in 1940s.

-Pinge was fond of travelling, and before travel became commonplace in India, he visited, often in the company of his wife Kamal Pinge, places as far flung as Shankaracharya's Kaladi in Kerala, the desert of Kachchha, the border between India and the then East Pakistan just before the Bangladesh war erupted in 1971, Assam when Indira Gandhi was assassinated in 1984; and he wrote beautiful articles detailing his visits.
+Pinge was fond of travelling, and before travel became commonplace in India, he visited, often in the company of his wife Kamal Pinge, including Shankaracharya's Kaladi in Kerala, the desert of Kachchha, the border between India and the then East Pakistan just before the Bangladesh war erupted in 1971, and Assam when Indira Gandhi was assassinated in 1984.
+He wrote articles detailing his visits.

 He was diagnosed with cancer in 2008 and died after a brief illness.

 Authorship

 Pinge wrote a large number of travelogues and articles introducing contemporary well-known people in different fields and foreign writers to Marathi readers.
 Collections of many of them were subsequently published in book form.
 He tried his hand at writing short stories as well.

 He had said that Durga Bhagwat and Narayan Ganesh Gore had influenced him.

-The following is a partial list of over 30 books of Pinge.